Dr. Vahid S. BokharaieWissenschaftler

 For my ongoing work on modelling the spread of COVID-19, please look at this page.

-I am an applied mathematician and a control engineer.
+I am an applied mathematician and a control engineer and a data-scientist.
 I have worked in different and mostly unrelated fields of science and engineering and at the moment, working mainly in the fascinating field of systems neuroscience.

 I have a habit of working on different projects at the same time; a habit which has always been a source of joy and pain.
 I spend time on a few projects that have very little in common, except that I enjoy working on them and that my skills as a mathematician and as a data scientist helps me to make a meaningful impact in each.
 The more notable ones are: